aredn/documentation/arednGettingStarted/node_admin.rst

 LAN Size
   This allows you to set the number of devices your node will be able to host on its Local Area Network (LAN).
 Click in the field at the right to see the dropdown list of options for the size of your node's LAN.
 The default value is ``5`` hosts.

   It is important not to select a size that is larger than necessary because the chance of an IP address conflict on the mesh increases with the size of the subnet.
 The LAN subnet parameters are automatically calculated and depend on the IP address of the *Mesh* interface.
-If a conflict does occur it can be fixed by changing the *Mesh* IP address.
+If a conflict does occur it can be fixed by changing the *Mesh* IP address above.

   Since the LAN address space is automatically managed, you cannot configure network settings in *Direct* mode.
 The only option available in *Direct* mode is the size of the LAN subnet which can accommodate either 1, 5, 13, or 29 LAN hosts.
-A one host subnet can be useful for either a single server or a separate network router using its own NAT which is capable of more advanced routing functions than those available on a mesh node.
+A single host subnet can be useful for either a single server or a separate network router using its own NAT which is capable of more advanced routing functions than those available on a mesh node.
 In *Direct* mode every host on the LAN has direct access to and from the mesh.
 This mode was designed to minimize the amount of manual effort needed to provide services to the mesh, since many services do not work well if they are hosted behind a :abbr:`NAT (Network Address Translation)` router.
 In *Direct* mode the LAN shares the same address space as the mesh at large.

   Another choice is ``NAT`` and in this mode the LAN is isolated from the mesh.
 All outgoing traffic has its source address modified to be the *Mesh* IP address of the node itself.
 This is the same way that most home routers use an Internet connection, and all services provided by computers on the LAN can only be accessed through port forwarding rules.

   Finally, you may also ``disable`` your node's ability to provide a LAN network.

 WAN Enable
-  This switch allows you to enable or disable your node's WAN interface, which is typically used to connect to the Internet.
-The WAN interface is enabled by default.
+  This switch allows you to enable or disable your node's WAN interface, which is typically used to connect to the Internet or some other external network.
+The WAN interface is ``enabled`` by default, and the *Mode* setting below will be displayed.
+If you ``disable`` the WAN interface, the *Mode* setting will not appear.

   WAN Mode
     This specifies how your node's WAN interface gets its IP address.
 The default is to use :abbr:`DHCP (Dynamic Host Control Protocol)`, so the WAN IP address is assigned to your node by your Internet router.
 If you select ``Static`` you will see several new fields which allow you to specify the IP address, netmask in dotted decimal format, and gateway IP address.

 DNS
-  These two fields allow you to enter the IP addresses of the `DNS (Domain Name System)` servers of your choice.
+  These two fields allow you to enter the IP addresses of the :abbr:`DNS (Domain Name System)` servers of your choice.
 By default Google's DNS servers are listed because their name resolution servers are configured to detect error conditions properly and to report them correctly.

   When you connect a device to your node's LAN, not only should it have an IP address in the LAN IP address range, but it is best practice for LAN devices to obtain their DNS Server information automatically from the node.
 Be aware that if a LAN device does not use the DNS Server entry provided by the node to which it is connected, then that device will be unable to resolve hostnames on the mesh network.
 Also, hard-coding a device's DNS Server entry with the mesh node's IP address could result in unexpected failures if that device is moved to another mesh node or network.